What is the SBSSA?

-We sail in the quiet-water area of the harbor, a stretch of West Beach known (at least to us) as Sea Shell Beach.
-It is between Stearns Wharf and the boat launch..
+We sail in the quiet-water area of the harbor, a stretch of West Beach between Stearns Wharf and the boat launch, known (at least to us) as Sea Shell Beach.

 How often do you sail?

-We sail Sundays at 1:00 from mid-April to the end of October, with two-day regattas (Memorial Day, Semana Nautica, and Labor Day), and no sailing in August.
-Our calendar can be found here: https://sites.google.com/a/sbssa.org/sbssa-club/calendar.
+We sail Sundays at 1pm from mid-April to the end of October, with two-day regattas (Memorial Day, Semana Nautica, and Labor Day), and no sailing in July.
+Please see our calendar.

 What are the race days like?

-At about 12:00 on Sunday the boat ramp at the far end of the harbor starts to fill up with families arriving and rigging their Sabots, RS Teras and RS Fevas.
+At about 12:00 on Sunday the boat ramp at the far end of the harbor starts to fill up with families arriving and rigging their sailboats.
 The boats, most of which are stored right next to the boat ramp in our “condos,” are wheeled over to the ramp, rigged, and carried or rolled into the water.
 Experienced skippers sail around from the launch ramp to the beach, but new skippers can always find someone to help them “bring the boat around.”
-On a good day we'll get 20 or more boats out there - a marvelous sight to see that many boats getting rigged all at once!
+On a good day we’ll get 20 or more boats out there—a marvelous sight to see so many boats being rigged all at once!

-By 1:00 all skippers have all sailed around and signed in for the day, and the mast meeting begins -- a few announcements, things to watch out for, “Did anybody find a blue sweatshirt on the beach last week,” that sort of thing.
-Then the race course for the first race is laid out, and the countdown to the first race starts with a toot on an air horn.
-RS Feva start first, followed 3 minutes later by “A” skippers, followed 3 minutes later by the “B” skippers, the “C” skippers, and finally the Novices.
+By 1300 hours (1pm), all skippers will have sailed around to the beach and signed in for the races, and the mast meeting begins.
+This includes a few announcements, things to watch out for, etc. Then the race course for the first race is laid out, and the countdown to the first race starts with a toot on an air horn.
+RS Fevas start first, followed 3 minutes later by “A” skippers, followed 3 minutes later by the “B” skippers, the “C” skippers, and finally the Novices.
 Occasionally, fleet starts may be combined, for example, B and C fleet may start together if the fleets are small.
 Following the same clear right-of-way rules as any sailing race, the skippers duck and weave at the start, trying to get that all-important good start without hearing the dreaded “over early” call from the beach.
 Then all high-tail it for the A mark, with cries of “Starboard!” and “Room at the mark!” reminding those who need it who has the right of way.

 While the skippers are racing, parents can relax and watch the races.
-If you've never raced before, it is really amazing how caught up in the action you can get.
+If you’ve never raced before, it is really amazing how caught up in the action you can get.
 You can call out help and instruction from the shore to Novice skippers, but this will get any skipper higher than Novice disqualified.
-In addition, several parents crew each of our two safety boats in each race, righting boats that capsize, giving help and encouragement to the Novice skippers, occasionally untangling over-zealous skippers from the mark bouys — and otherwise just relaxing and chatting.
+In addition, several parents crew each of our two safety boats in each race, righting boats that capsize, giving help and encouragement to the Novice skippers, occasionally untangling overzealous skippers from the mark buoys—and otherwise just relaxing and chatting.

-Each Sunday features 4 races - 3 for the kids, and one race for the adults who care to participate.
+Each Sunday features 4 races: 3 for the kids, and one race for the adults who care to participate.
 (The adult races can become very competitive!)
-Then it's back to the boat ramp to de-rig, cart the boats back to the condos or the cars, and we're usually on our way home by 4:30 or 5:00.
+Then it’s back to the boat ramp to de-rig the boats and cart them back to the condos.
+We’re usually on our way home by 4:30 or 5:00.